‘SNL’: Jeff Sessions Fist Bumps With Shirtless Putin, Eats Minny’s ‘S**t Pie’

 “I’m Minny.
 You don’t know me.
 I’m from a different movie,” Spencer said.
 After a brief conversation, she gave Sessions Minny’s famous “sh*t pie” from The Help.
 The pie, laced treacherously with poo, looked outwardly like a delicious chocolate pie.

-But Sessions seemed to enjoy eating the sh*t pie and shockingly could not tell the difference between s**t and chocolate cake.
+But Sessions seemed to enjoy eating the pie and shockingly could not tell the difference between that and chocolate cake.

 "One Republican decided enough was enough."